High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

 \subsection{Moment Selection}

-Assuming that some moment conditions are correct, \cite{Liao2013} studied how to select valid moment conditions from the pool of candidate moment conditions for GMM estimation. \cite{Liao2013} assumed a fixed number of moment conditions. \cite{ChengLiao2015} extended this idea to select not only valid but also relevant moment conditions.
-Their approach allowed for a diverging number of potential instruments.
-For the sake of simplicity, we focus solely on validity, assuming that all IVs are relevant.
-While considering both validity and relevance is feasible, it would involve more intricate details.
-We do permit a diverging number of potential IVs, following the approach of \cite{ChengLiao2015}.
-Note that we aim to replicate their results by imposing essentially the same technical conditions.
+Assuming certain moment conditions hold, \citet{Liao2013} examined the selection of valid moment conditions from a fixed set of candidates for GMM estimation. \citet{ChengLiao2015} expanded this approach by selecting moment conditions that are both valid and relevant while allowing for an increasing number of potential IVs.
+For simplicity, we focus solely on validity in this section, assuming all IVs are relevant.
+While it is possible to consider both validity and relevance, doing so introduces additional complexity.
+In what follows, we adopt the approach of \citeauthor{ChengLiao2015} (\citeyear{ChengLiao2015}), allowing for an increasing number of potential IVs, and aim to replicate their results under similar technical conditions.

 The model remains unchanged: